ligerjohn/ligermobile-template/README.md

 Restarting the app (pressing the run play button again) should now get you four tabs instead of two.
 The ```app.json``` is the root of your app.
 It describes what page your app should start with as well as some info about colors.
 If you look at your own file you see that there's a pattern in the json. ```args``` of certain types pages tends to contain other pages.
 In this case the tabsContainer contains a tab page, which contains a list ("pages" above) of pages.
 These are the pages you see as "tabs".
 Try tapping on them and you should see that different pages are displayed.

+The tabs will display in the same order as in the array, and if you want to look at how it's done (after finishing this little tutorial) take a look at ```tabs.html```, ```tabs.js```, and ```tabs.jst```.
+That's right, the tabs are all in html!

 ## List of contacts

 Let's put something on the contacts page, make it a bit more interesting.
 How about a list of contacts?
+You will find all these files under the ```pages``` folders under the name of each page.

 ### contacts.jst

-Replace the content of the template with a bootstrap list group:
+Completely replace the content of the template (jst files are templates, in the same common format used by lodash and others) with a bootstrap list group:

 ```
 <div class="list-group">